 - ULSI (Ultra Large Scale Integration) – IC, including transistors of millions or billions per chip.
 E.g. processor for computers.

 ICs are also classified as Analog IC, Digital IC or a blend of both.

 - The size of the IC is quite small, compared to the discrete circuit.

 - The weight of an IC is exceptionally low when compared to complete discrete circuits.

 - It is highly dependable.

 - Despite its smaller size, it has lower energy consumption.

-- It can easily be replaced in case of a problem, but it can hardly be fixed.
+- It can easily be replaced in case of a problem.

 - Temperature variations among circuit elements are minor.